-There are so many different types of guppies that it's difficult to list them all, and breeders are constantly working to create new varieties all the time.
-If you've ever visited a pet store and admired the different kinds of guppies you saw there, it may surprise you to know that you've likely only seen a fraction of the varieties these fish come in.
-Learn more about them.
+There are so many types of guppies and different guppy colors that it's difficult to list them all, and breeders are constantly working to create new guppy varieties all the time.
+You've likely only seen a fraction of what's available, so learn more about them.

-According to the Encyclopedia Brittanica, guppies are a member of the Poeciliidae family.
+According to the Encyclopedia Britannica, guppies are a member of the Poeciliidae family.
 In this family, you'll find:

 - Poecilia wingei - This is also known as the Endler guppy.
 It's closely related to the common guppy and therefore able to hybridize with it although most hobbyists believe each species should be kept pure.
 These fish are not found in pet stores as often as the common guppy, but they are available.

-- Micropoecilia picta - This is a smaller member of the Poeciliidae family that lives in brakish waters.
+- Micropoecilia picta - This is a smaller member of the Poeciliidae family that lives in brackish waters.

 An Overview of Different Types of Guppies

-Guppies have been a favorite of hobby breeders for decades, and many different types have been developed through the years.
-These "types" are also referred to as "strains" by hobby breeders when a particular set of characteristics begins to breed true.
+Guppies have been a favorite of hobby breeders for decades, and many types have been developed through the years.
+These "types" are also referred to as "strains" by hobby breeders when a particular set of characteristics begins to breed true Look at the types of guppies with pictures to determine the one you want as a pet.
 When you begin to mix and match all the possible characteristics that are found in these fish, it's easy to understand why there is such an incredible variety to choose from.